-Coach Thompson begins his first season as Head Coach at Cisco College, after spending six seasons as the Defensive Coordinator at Tyler Jr. College.
+Coach Thompson will begin his second season as Head Coach at Cisco College, after spending six seasons as the Defensive Coordinator at Tyler Junior College.
 Thompson started his coaching career at East Central University serving as the running backs coach in 1997-98.
-He spent the 1999 season coaching at Sulphur High School, in Sulphur, Oklahoma for Head Coach Jim Dixon.
+He spent the 1999 season coaching at Sulphur HS, in Sulphur, Oklahoma for Head Coach Jim Dixon.
 Thompson then spent four seasons at Kilgore College coaching the running backs from 2000-03.
 He spent the 2004 season at West Texas A&M University coaching the defensive line, before returning to the junior college ranks as defensive line coach at Garden City CC in 2005-06.
 He returned to Kilgore College in 2007-10 as Defensive Coordinator, helping the Rangers reach the playoffs in every season.
-Prior to being named HC for the Wranglers, Thompson served as DC for Tyler Jr College from 2011-16.
-Thompson is an East Texas native, graduating from Jacksonville High School.
-Thompson is married to his wife, Susan, of 21 years and has a daughter named Rebecca, 10.
+Prior to being named HC for the Wranglers, Thompson served as DC for Tyler Junior College from 2011-16.
+Thompson is an East Texas native, graduating from Jacksonville HS.
+Thompson is married to wife, Susan, of 22 years and has a daughter named Rebecca, 11.

-Coach Green is entering his 1st season as the Defensive Coordinator and his 4th year as a Defensive Line coach.
-Green’s coaching experience started at his alma mater, Tyler Junior College, for three seasons from 2014-2016.
-He served primarily as the Defensive Line Coach.
-After graduating high school from Mount Pleasant, Texas in 2006, Green attended Tyler Junior College for two seasons (2006-2008).
-After graduating with his Associates Degree in General Studies, Green transferred to Tarleton State in 2010.
+Coach Green is entering his 2nd season as the Defensive Coordinator and his 5th year as a Defensive Line Coach.
+Green’s previous coaching experience started at his alma mater Tyler Junior College for three seasons from 2014-2016 where he worked primarily as the Defensive Line Coach.
+After graduating HS from Mount Pleasant, Texas in 2006, Green attended Tyler Junior College for two seasons (2006-2008).
+After graduating with his Associates Degree in General Studies, Green transferred to Tarleton State University in 2010.
 Coach Green played two seasons in Stephenville, TX, playing for coaches Sam McElroy and Cary Fowler as head coaches.
 After graduating with his Bachelors in Interdisciplinary Business Administration in 2012, Green signed a free agent CFL contract with the Montreal Alouettes and was later traded to the Hamilton Tiger-Cats back in 2013.
-Coach Green comes from an athletic background, his sister was a four time All-American in four sports.
-She currently resides in Longview, Texas.
-His father retired from the National Football League after five seasons three with the Green Bay Packers and two and a half seasons with the Seattle Seahawks.
-He currently resides in Mount Pleasant Texas.
+Coach Green comes from an athletic background.
+His sister who was a four time All-American in four different sports now resides in Longview, Texas.
+His dad retired from the National Football League after five seasons three with the Green Bay Packers and two and a half seasons with the Seattle Seahawks.
+He now resides in Mount Pleasant Texas.

-Coach Gibson, a 30 year veteran of the coaching profession, was born in Dallas, Texas where he prepped as a 4-year starter at Duncanville High School as Quarterback.
-Gibson continued his education at Southern Methodist University graduating in 1982, after a career as a 2-year starter and 4-year letter winner at safety.
+Coach Gibson, a veteran of 30 years in the coaching profession, was born in Dallas, Texas where he prepped as a 4-year starter at Duncanville HS at Quarterback.
+Gibson continued his education at S.M.U.
+Graduating in 1982, after a career as a 2-year starter and 4-year letter winner at safety.
 After playing his final game, Gibson accepted his first coaching assignment as a student assistant coach while finishing his studies at SMU.
 Gibson holds a Bachelor of Arts degree in History and Physical Education.
 Gibson then made stops in coaching at Oklahoma State University, where he worked on his Masters and coached the defensive backs.
-Gibson coached for the 1984 OSU Cowboys, working for coaches Jimmy Johnson and Pat Jones.
-Gibson also made a coaching stop at the University of Miami, where in 1985 the Hurricanes played the University of Tennessee in the Sugar Bowl for the National Championship.
-All while coaching for the legendary football coach Jimmy Johnson.
-Gibson’s other coaching stops include New Mexico State, UNLV, and Head Coach at Bishop Gorman High School in Las Vegas, Nevada.
+Gibson coached the 1983-84 Bluebonnet Bowl Champion OSU Cowboys, working for coaches Jimmy Johnson and Pat Jones.
+Gibson made another coaching stop at the University of Miami, still working for the legendary football coach Jimmy Johnson, and in 1985 the Hurricanes played the University of Tennessee in the Sugar Bowl for the National Championship.
+Gibson’s has also served as a coach at New Mexico State, UNLV, and was the Head Coach at Bishop Gorman HS in Las Vegas, Nevada.
 Gibson returned to Texas where he coached at W.T.
-White high school in Dallas and then conference rivals TVCC, Tyler Junior College and Lon Morris.
-Most recently he took the Defensive Coordinator job at Mississippi Delta C.C., and lastly returned back to Dallas, coaching at Parish Episcopal HS before rejoining Coach Russell Thompson at Cisco College in January.
-Gibson and his fiancé Julie, enjoy traveling and showing Julie's Championship cutting horses in their spare time.
-Gibson's Mom and Dad, Linda and Johnny, are retired and live in Grand Prairie.
+White HS in Dallas and then conference rivals TVCC, Tyler Junior College and Lon Morris.
+He also made a successful coaching stop at Evangel Christian Academy (Shreveport, LA) where the team finished as state champions in 2006, and runner up in 2007.
+Most recently he took the Defensive Coordinator job at Mississippi Delta C.C., and finally returned to Dallas, coaching at Parish Episcopal HS before rejoining Coach Thompson at Cisco College in January 2017.
+Gibson's Mom and Dad, Linda and Johnny are retired and living in Grand Prairie.

-Coach Taylor will begin his fifth season in coaching, his first at Cisco College.
-Beginning in 2013, he spent the previous four seasons at Tyler Junior College, serving as the Offensive Line Coach, taking on the duties of Offensive Coordinator during the past two seasons.
+Coach Taylor will begin his sixth season in coaching, his second at Cisco College.
+Beginning in 2013, he spent four seasons coaching at Tyler Junior College, serving as the Offensive Line Coach for four seasons, with Offensive Coordinator duties the final two seasons.
 Taylor’s prep days were spent in Denison, TX where he graduated in 2006, playing for Coach Bob Brown.
-After high school, Taylor enrolled at Tyler Junior College for two seasons (2007-2008), where he was a two-time All-Conference selection playing offensive line.
-After earning his Associates Degree in General Studies, he moved onto the University of California – Los Angeles where he played two seasons for Coach Rick Neuheisel and OC Norm Chow (2009-2010).
+After HS, Taylor enrolled at Tyler Junior College for two seasons (2007-2008), where he was a two-time All-Conference selection playing offensive line.
+After earning his Associates Degree in General Studies, he moved on to the University of California – Los Angeles where he played two seasons for Coach Rick Neuheisel and OC Norm Chow (2009-2010).
 Taylor was an All-Pac-10 selection his senior season in 2010.
-In 2011, Taylor graduated from U.C.L.A. with his Bachelors of Arts in History.
+In 2011, Taylor graduated from U.C.L.A. with his Bachelors of Arts Degree in History.
 Following graduation, he signed a Free Agent contract with the New Orleans Saints and spent the 2011 season playing for Coach Sean Payton.
-Coach Taylor’s parents still reside in Denison, TX, and one brother, Jordan is going on his third season playing WR for the Denver Broncos.
+Coach Taylor’s parents Randy and Karen still reside in Denison, TX, and one brother, Jordan, is going on his fourth season playing WR for the Denver Broncos.

 Step One: Admissions Application